Future plans of the Centre

 There is a huge scope for investments in marine fish processing sector, cold storages and export of coastal fish for the private sector, as it holds vast, untapped marine resources with a great export potential.

-The faculty of the centre has expertise in marine fish processing GITAM envisages at starting a marine food processing centre.
+The faculty members of the centre have expertise in marine fish processing.
+GITAM envisages starting a marine food processing centre.

 The expected outcome is increased realization for farmers, creation of high quality processing infrastructure, reduction in wastage, capacity building of producers and processors and creation of an efficient supply chain along with significant direct and indirect employment .

 It is intended to collaborate with Prof.Bala Subramanian in planning projects of common interest.
 Prof.Subramanian has agreed to admit students from GITAM University to work under his guidance.
-We hope that this collaboration would provide expertise and provide excellent opportunity to network with experts from industries and academia faculty exchange and training programmes with international Universities.
+We hope that this collaboration would provide expertise and an excellent opportunity for networking with experts from industries and for faculty exchange and training programmes with international universities.

 Village adoption by 2020

-GITAM University envisages at adoption of villages for a comprehensive overall health development of villages in the North Coastal Andhra Pradesh.
+GITAM University envisages adoption of villages for comprehensive health development in North Coastal Andhra Pradesh.